dehora/nakadi-book-spike/README.md

 -  Low latency event delivery.
 Once a publisher sends an event using a simple HTTP POST, consumers can be pushed to via a streaming HTTP connection, allowing near real-time event processing.
 The consumer connection has keepalive controls and support for managing stream offsets.

-- Compatability with the [STUPS project](https://stups.io/).
-STUPS is Zalando's opne source platform infrastructure for running and securing microservices on AWS.
+- Compatibility with the [STUPS project](https://stups.io/).
+STUPS is Zalando's open source platform infrastructure for running and securing microservices on AWS.

 - Built on proven infrastructure.
 Nakadi uses the excellent [Apache Kafka](http://kafka.apache.org/) as its internal message broker and the also excellent PostgreSQL as a backing database.